cstavros/mfw/README.md

 we ran "git checkout -- " . to obtain the source files from the git repo

-Next, we look at the current files in the directory:
+Next, we looked  at the current files in the directory:

-    $ ls | head -n 10
+    $ ls

-Which retrieves the following files:
+Which shows that the following files exist:

     index.php
     templates

-We examined the index.php file we found that it used assert, so we injected quotes
+We examined the index.php file we found that it used assert, so next we injected quotes
 ---